-DEPARTMENT OF AGRICULTURE AND FOOD 06.02 Building Use & Access Card Security EFFECTIVE DATE: R EVISION D ATE: September 1, 2020 June 15, 2023 SUMMARY: PROCEDURES FOR ACCESSING AND USING TAYLORSVILLE STATE OFFICE BUILDING (TSOB)- South Building and Access card security procedures
+DEPARTMENT OF AGRICULTURE AND FOOD 06.01 Building Access & Security EFFECTIVE DATE: R EVISION D ATE: September 1, 2020 October 31, 2024 SUMMARY: PROCEDURES FOR ACCESSING AND USING TAYLORSVILLE STATE OFFICE BUILDING (TSOB)- South Building and Access card security procedures

-Department employees are responsible for helping to maintain building security and safety.
+Department employees are responsible for maintaining building safety and security.
 Department employees may reserve the TSOB South Building to conduct events or meetings as a Department or in collaboration with an agricultural organization.
 All users will be responsible for setting up and cleaning approved rooms, including common areas, conference rooms, and equipment.
 The common areas and conference rooms are reserved on a first-come, first-served basis.